danieltan1517/teh_tarik/phase1/README.md

 Just like C, comments in Rust are declared with `//` and multiline comments are denoted with `/* comment */`.
 Unlike C, multiline comments in Rust can be nested.

+To run your program, type `cargo run` to execute your program.

 ### Variable Declarations